Get an overview of the projected real estate trends for property prices, buyer behaviors, and technologies in the Philippines this 2022.

 The firm said Metro Manila can expect 10,061 more units by the end of 2021, most of which will sprout from the Bay Area and Fort Bonifacio.
 This posed a whopping 198 percent increase as compared to last year, with only 3,370 units completed.

 3. More room for foreign investments

 The price and demand will recover.
 Who will mostly put their pennies into the country’s property market?

 The approved foreign investments in the country already look more promising in 2021.
-A total of PHP22.5 billion approved foreign investments was recorded for the second quarter this year, the Philippine Statistics Authority said, noting a 45.5 percent increase than the PHP15.46 billion logged in the same period last year.
-The increase in foreign investments is mostly credited to the investments coming from the United Kingdom, South Korea, and the United States.
+The government has approved a total of PHP22.5 foreign investments in the second quarter of 2021, the Philippine Statistics Authority (PSA) reported.
+PSA also notes a 45.5 percent increase than the PHP15.46 billion logged in the same period last year.

 The Philippines will not be at the end of the list in terms of favorable investment sites as industry experts cite its ideal for outsourcing business processes with its intelligent and young workforce.

 4. BPO sector is still a catalyst for real estate growth